Nitrolaunch/nitrolaunch/docs/plugins/development/gui/api.md

 ### `sanitizeInstanceID(id: string)`

-Sanitizes an input so that it is a valid instance / profile / package ID.
+Sanitizes an input so that it is a valid instance / template / package ID.

 ### `updateInstanceList()`

-Re-fetches the list of instances and profiles on the homepage.
+Re-fetches the list of instances and templates on the homepage.
 Should be done whenever you add, remove, or change any instances with your plugin.